tum-gis/road2citygml3/src/guideline/guideline.rst

    * In **granularity 'lane'** each individual lane (including driving lanes for vehicles) are modelled separately.

 * These three levels of granularity can be modelled geometrically using linear or polygonal representations (corresponding volumetric representations can be created by extruding the polygonal surface representation).
-* Examples for these three levels of granularity for linear as well as polygonal representations are given in :numref:`granularity`.
-Blue lines represent pedestrian paths.
-Green lines indicate bicycle lanes.
+* Examples for these three levels of granularity for polygonal (surface-based) representations are given in :numref:`granularity`.
 * For the linear representations one centerline is used to model the entire *Road*.
 In granularity 'way' individual lines are used for carriageways and pedestrian or bicycle paths.
 In granularity 'lane' each driving lane is modelled with an individual linear representation.